hugopl/gi-crystal/HACKING.md

 When the wrapper is collected by the GC it reset this pointer to NULL, so if it appear again in the Crystal world we create another wrapper for it.
 See `Crystal::INSTANCE_QDATA_KEY` constant.

-For user made objects inheriting GObject we need another flag, since if the GC collect it all the Crystal data is removed as well, so we raise an exception when the user try to restore the Crystal object doing a cast, see `Crystal::GC_COLLECTED_QDATA_KEY`.

 ## How Struct wrappers works

 Currently it creates a wrapper with a copy of the struct always... i.e. it's slow.